Chipotle’s Latest Struggles Are A Sign That They Need A New, Big Idea

-Ever since the first E.coli outbreak that Chipotle suffered in 2015, founder and CEO Steve Ellis’s conference calls for investors have been bleak.
+Ever since the first E.coli outbreak that Chipotle suffered in 2015, founder and longtime CEO Steve Ells’s conference calls for investors have been bleak.
 After waves of illness swept across the company — widespread E.coli, punctuated by some more localized norovirus outbreaks — silver linings for the burrito brand have been shockingly hard to come by.
 Eager to bounce back, the company has thrown a lot of ideas at the wall in the ensuing years, but every would-be win has somehow backfired.

 A shift in sustainable sourcing practices (a stop gap to make sure no one else got sick) muddied Chiptole’s identity.
 The endless rounds of free burritos built no lasting loyalty.
 The new queso made no new fans.
 Neither did the free new queso or the new new queso.
-The news — for a company that was an absolute juggernaut in the fast-casual dining scene in the early 2000s — has been bad bad bad.
+The news — for a company that was an absolute juggernaut in the fast-casual dining scene in the early 2000s — has been bad on bad on bad.
 And the trend is continuing.

 Last week saw a massive sell-off of Chipotle stock (after another stock tumble in December), as prices free-fell 17%.
 This came on the heels of an earnings call that — shocker — went poorly.
 Declining foot traffic (and Facebook check-ins) has analysts panicked, something the company is hoping to remedy with a $50 million infusion to improve the dining rooms of their stores.
 The money seems like an admission that the industrial design wave has passed and over the long term customers don’t want to eat in cold, dark warehouses.